 Common Mistakes that Booster Club Presidents Make

 When running a booster club, it can be difficult to manage all facets of the organization.
-It’s almost like running a small business.
+Running a high school booster club is almost like running a small business.
 The president of the club is responsible for managing events, organizing fundraisers, and ensuring that the organization operates efficiently and effectively.
+In addition to this the president has his/her own day job and wants to be around to cheer on his/her child as well!
 So what are the most frequent mistakes that booster club presidents make?
 If you manage a booster club, these are the things to avoid!

 Not Communicating Enough

 Under-communication is one of the most common booster club president mistakes.
-If you don’t communicate with your club regularly and often, you lose the attention of your club members and volunteers.
+If you don’t communicate with your club regularly and often, you lose the attention of your club members and volunteers because they don’t feel that they are a part of the club.
+They start to feel disconnected.
 Your booster club members have many responsibilities in addition to the club.
 These responsibilities may include a full-time job, raising a family, and day-to-day household tasks.
+Make sure to try to make them feel welcome and needed and that they know what is happening in the booster club and with the student activity that the club supports.
+If your club’s parents feel connected to the club and the students, they are more likely to devote time and energy and money to the club and to support your mission.

 If you don’t ensure that club members are aware of upcoming events and fundraisers, they are less likely to engage.
 Setting up a regular communication schedule can greatly improve the success and activity of your booster club!